Israel received coffin of missing hostage handed over to Red Cross, prime minister's office says

 Wait for a large infusion of aid into Gaza goes on

-The U.N. dashboard tracking movement of U.N.-coordinated aid trucks into Gaza shows 339 trucks have been offloaded for distribution since the ceasefire began a week ago.
-Under the ceasefire agreement, 600 humanitarian aid trucks would be allowed to enter Gaza daily.
+The United Nations dashboard tracking movement of U.N.-coordinated aid trucks into Gaza on Friday showed 339 trucks have been offloaded for distribution since the ceasefire began a week ago.
+Under the agreement, some 600 humanitarian aid trucks would be allowed to enter Gaza daily.

-Crossings were closed Monday and Tuesday for the exchange of hostages and prisoners and a Jewish holiday.

 COGAT, the Israeli defense body overseeing aid in Gaza, reported 950 trucks — including commercial trucks and bilateral deliveries — crossing on Thursday and 716 on Wednesday, according to the U.N. office for the coordination of humanitarian aid.